 FY 2027 FY 2020 FY 2021 FY 2022 FY 2023 Trend

 Target Actual Actual Estimated Projected

-0 0 3,189 1,656 1,500 \
+n/a n/a 3,189 1,656 1,500 ↓

-Broken links on websites is phenomena for all entities, usually as a result of many web contributers of various levels of knowledge creating links not using standard protocols or other assumptions.
+Broken links on websites are a phenomenon for all entities, usually as a result of many web contributors of various levels of knowledge creating links not using standard protocols or other assumptions.
 In FY 2021, OIT and agencies began to repair broken links systematically through a revised, improved process.
 Previously, agencies were responsible for repairs within two weeks before OIT intervention.
-The new approach will be a process inclusive of a two-day turnaround for agencies to repair before OIT adjust web content and repair.
+The new approach will be a process inclusive of a two-day turnaround for agencies to repair before OIT will adjust web content and repair.
 The FY 2023 year over year decrease is a result of completing an inventory of broken links and implementing new, improved internal policies and procedures.

 Measure Name FY 2019 Actual FY 2020 Actual FY 2021 Actual FY 2022 Estimated FY 2023 Projected

 Resources (Input)

-Website monitor staff 0 0 4 5 5
+Website monitor staff n/a n/a 4 5 5

 Workload, Demand and Production (Output)

-Broken links reported 0 0 3,189 1,656 1,500
+Broken links reported n/a n/a 3,189 1,656 1,500

 Quality

-Website Uptime 0% 0% 99% 99% 99%
+Website Uptime n/a n/a 99% 99% 99%

 Impact (Outcome)

-Broken links fixed 0 0 1,831 600 600
+Broken links fixed n/a n/a 1,831 600 600